2022-cs244/2022-cs244.github.io/documentation/internet-router.md

     * `# arp -i eth1`
 * If you try to program the FPGA and you see something like the following message: `Check programming FPGA or Reboot machine !`, that probably means that the machine has been shut off since the last time the FPGA was programmed.
 If the links of the SUME board do not come up when the BIOS enumerates the PCIe endpoints then the SUME board will not be detected.
 The easiest solution to this problem is simply to do a warm reboot after programming the FPGA: `$ sudo reboot now`.
 Then try programming the FPGA again after the machine comes back up.
 * You can safely ignore the following error that you get when programming the FPGA: `rmmod: ERROR: Module sume_riffa is not currently loaded` because the programming script simply always attempts to unload and reload the `sume_riffa` drivers (even if they are not currently loaded).
+* We recommend using VNC Viewer if you'd like a graphical desktop:
+    * Install VNC Viewer if you don't already have it installed: https://www.realvnc.com/en/connect/download/viewer/
+    * Start a VNC server on your development machine: `$ vncserver`.
+This command indicates the port on which the VNC server is running.
+    * You can then use VNC Viewer to connect to your development machine on the appropriate display port.
+To connect to a VNC server running on port 1 of packet-3 connect to `packet-3:1` from within VNC Viewer.
+    * You can start multiple vnc servers, in which case the port number would just increment.
+    * To kill the VNC server runing on port 1: `$ vncserver -kill :1`